Serum Free Light Chains

 Amyloidosis is a condition that occurs when abnormal proteins, called amyloids, are produced and deposited in various organs in the body, causing tissue and organ damage.
 This is a rare, progressive disorder that can affect one or more organs, including the heart, liver, kidneys and gastrointestinal tract.

 The amyloidosis disorders can be divided by types of amyloid protein, primary (clonal) versus secondary (reactive), and acquired versus hereditary.
-Primary amyloidosis is the most common form and is sometimes seen in association with MGUS and multiple myeloma.
+Primary amyloidosis is the most common form and is sometimes seen in association with MGUS or multiple myeloma.
 It results from the deposition of whole or fragments of immunoglobulin light chains (known as AL amyloid) secreted by clonal plasma cells into various organs and tissues.
 The deposition of this material typically results in organ dysfunction.

 - Should everyone have a serum free light chain test?

-This test is not available for home testing.
+No. This test is not available for home testing.
 It requires specialized equipment and is usually performed in a laboratory.
 Your sample may need to be sent to a reference laboratory.

 © 2017 American Association for Clinical Chemistry, republished from Lab Tests Online.*